FREQUENTLY ASKED QUESTIONS

 We follow Cambodian culture and do not wear shoes indoors, so easily removable shoes (i.e. flip flops, slip on shoes, etc.) are a must.
 You will be removing your shoes and putting them back on every time you walk into a building and this can become cumbersome if you have tennis style shoes.

 Please bring one or two reusable water bottles that you can fill with our filtered water (we try to keep down on the plastic trash here).

 Mosquito repellant in non-aerosol spray cans.

-In regards to clothing (females – respectable clothes (see rules/regulations) must be worn at all times, even while swimming).
+In regards to clothing (females – respectable clothes (see rules/regulations) must be worn at all times.
+For swimming no short shorts, bike shorts are good with a t-shirt.
 We do not have AC, but fans are in all the rooms.

 One thing that may be of importance is sanitary supplies during your menstrual cycle.
 We do not have garbage pickup and everything is burned every couple of days.
 If you bring sanitary pads they may sit in the burn pile where the animals (dogs) will drag them out and deliver them around the property!
 Please bring tampons if you are comfortable with them (without a plastic applicator) and/or cloth re-usable pads.
 Tampons can be bought in Phnom Penh; but they are not available in the rural area.
 If you do need to use commercial pads, we can burn them directly.

 Check that your basic immunizations such as Tetanus and Diphtheria are up-to-date.
 There is not malaria in our area and we have never heard of any animal having rabies.